RafayKhan2/Brainstation-Capstone/README.md

 2) Food.com, which is a open database comprising off over 350,000 dishes indivudals can cook at home all the while being able to track their macros https://www.kaggle.com/datasets/irkaal/foodcom-recipes-and-reviews
 3) Local resturant data which will be scraped from food delievry apps.
 This will initially start with Uber Eats and then extend into other popular food delivery apps.

+I have also added a data_dictionary for referencing the databases I am currently using and what their variables store.